A Look At Petitions For Adoption In Pennsylvania

 Along with the Petition for Involuntary Termination, a Petition for Adoption must be filed by the parent who wishes to adopt the minor in question.
 A family lawyer can help you file these petitions.
 You’ll need to provide certain documents, such as your marriage certificate, copies of prior divorce decrees, and the adoptee’s birth certificate.
 You’ll also undergo a criminal background check and a child abuse history clearance.
 If the adoptee is 12 years or older, he or she will need to give written consent.

 When you hire Larry Lefkowitz Esq. as your family lawyer, you’ll have access to high quality legal services with no hidden fees.
-Residents of the Philadelphia area and beyond can enlist the assistance of a family lawyer by calling (215) 750-9202 .
+Residents of the Philadelphia area and beyond can enlist the assistance of a family lawyer by calling or texting (215) 750-9202 .